Everyone's Guide To Pouring Concrete In Any Weather

 The first question to ask about pouring concrete in cold weather is, “How cold is too cold?”

-If you are pouring concrete in conditions cooler than those listed above, you should take extra precautions to make sure your concrete will set and cure properly.
+If you are pouring concrete in conditions cooler than those listed above, you should take extra precautions to ensure your concrete sets and cures properly.

-Use a product to speed up the set time of the concrete, like SpeedSet or calcium chloride.
+Use a product to speed up the setting time of the concrete, such as SpeedSet or calcium chloride.

 Use concrete curing blankets to prevent freezing and keep the concrete at an optimal curing temperature.
-Make sure to keep the concrete from freezing for a minimum of 3 days.
-You can use these same products to protect the ground from freezing that you will pour the concrete on.
+Ensure that the concrete is kept from freezing for a minimum of 3 days.
+You can use these same products to protect the ground from freezing on which the concrete will be poured.

-The temperature of any items to be embedded in the concrete (rebar, wire mesh, etc.) needs to be above freezing before coming into contact with fresh concrete.
+The temperature of any items to be embedded in the concrete (such as rebar or wire mesh) must be above freezing before coming into contact with fresh concrete.

 Do not begin final finishing operations while bleed water is present.